Wall Street falls on new bank fears, bond yields plunge - NewsBreak

 Many analysts are quick to say the current weakness for banks looks nowhere near as bad as the 2008 crisis that torpedoed the global economy.
 But worries are nevertheless rising that pain spreading through the banking system could spark a downturn.

-“When you have worries about contagion and a financial crisis, there is increasing risk of a global recession,” Saglimbene said, pointing to the first drop in the price of U.S. crude oil below $70 a barrel since late 2021.
+“When you have worries about contagion and a financial crisis, there is increasing risk of a global recession,” said Saglimbene, pointing to the first drop in the U.S. crude oil price below $70 per barrel since 2021.
 A weaker economy would burn less fuel.

-Much of the damage for banks is seen as a result of the Federal Reserve’s fastest barrage of interest rate increases in decades.
+Much of the damage for banks is seen as the result of the Federal Reserve’s fastest barrage of hikes to interest rates in decades.
 The Fed has pulled its key overnight rate to a range of 4.50% to 4.75%, up from virtually zero at the start of last year, in hopes of driving down painfully high inflation.

 Higher rates can tame inflation by slowing the economy, but they raise the risk of a recession later on.
 They also hurt prices for stocks, bonds and other investments.
 That latter factor was one of the issues hurting Silicon Valley Bank, which collapsed Friday, because high rates forced down the value of its bond investments.

-The Fed’s fusillade of rate hikes over the year has shocked the system after years of historically easy conditions.
-In his annual letter to investors, BlackRock Chief Executive Larry Fink pointed to prior eras of rising rates that led to “spectacular financial flameouts,” such as the years-long savings and loan crisis.
+The Fed’s fusillade of rate hikes over the year have shocked the system following years of historically easy conditions.
+In his annual letter to investors, BlackRock CEO Larry Fink pointed to prior eras of rising rates that led to “spectacular financial flameouts,” such as the yearslong savings and loan crisis.

 Some of this week’s wildest action has been in the bond market, where traders are rushing to guess what all the chaos will mean for future Fed action.
-On one hand, stress in the financial system could push the Fed to hold off on raising rates again at its meeting next week or at least refrain from the larger rate hike it had been signaling .
+On one hand, stress in the financial system could push the Fed to hold off on hiking rates again at its meeting next week, or at least refrain from the larger rate hike it had been potentially signaling .

 On the other hand, inflation is still high.
 While taking it easier on interest rates could give more breathing space to banks and the economy, the fear is such a move by the Fed could also give inflation more oxygen.